sbgn/sbgn.github.io/README.md

 #### Menu Items

-Menu items
+Menu items can be modified here: https://github.com/sbgn/sbgn.github.io/blob/master/_layouts/default.html
-https://github.com/sbgn/sbgn.github.io/blob/master/_layouts/default.html

 #### Pages

-All pages are stored in
+All the pages are stored in
 https://github.com/sbgn/sbgn.github.io/tree/master/pages

 and rendered by the template